Manuel Fernández Balbuena: Sporting career

-On 29 October 1904, Balbuena was one of the few non-British people who participated in the Autumn Athletics, a sporting event organized by Recreativo de Huelva for the inauguration of its new facilities, in which he won the shot put competition.
+On 29 October 1904, Balbuena was one of the few non-British people who participated in the Autumn Athletics, a sporting event organized by Recreativo de Huelva for the inauguration of its new facilities, in which he won the shot put competition with an unknown mark.

 Together with William Waterson, Robert Geoghegan, who had also participated in the Autumn Athletics, Balbuena was a member of the Huelva squad that participated in the 1906 Copa del Rey.
 He was the only one of the three to take part in the following edition, this time playing as goalkeeper; in Huelva's last group match, against the defending (and eventual) champions Madrid on 29 March, Balbuena managed to score a goal from open play after getting a hold of the ball inside his area and dribbling several Madrid players, thus becoming the first goalkeeper to do so in the history of the Copa del Rey, but despite this historic effort, Huelva still lost 2–4.